Wrongful execution: United States

 Carlos DeLuna was executed in Texas in December 1989 for stabbing a gas station clerk to death.
 Subsequent investigations cast strong doubt upon DeLuna's guilt for the murder of which he had been convicted.
 His execution came about six years after the crime was committed.
 DeLuna was found blocks away from the crime scene with $149 in his pocket.
 A wrongful eyewitness testimony and DeLuna's previous criminal record were used against him.
 Carlos Hernandez, who many believe to be the true killer, was a repeat violent offender who had a history of assaulting women with knives, and was said to have looked very similar to Carlos DeLuna.
-Hernandez was reported to have bragged about the killing of Lopez, the gas station clerk.
+Hernandez was reported to have bragged about the killing of Wanda Lopez, the gas station clerk.
 In 1999, Hernandez was imprisoned for attacking his neighbor with a knife.

 Jesse Tafero was convicted of murder and executed via electric chair in May 1990 in the state of Florida for the murders of a Florida Highway Patrol officer and a Canadian constable.
 The conviction of a co-defendant was overturned in 1992 after a recreation of the crime scene indicated a third person had committed the murders.
 Not only was Tafero wrongly accused, his electric chair malfunctioned as well – three times.
 As a result, Tafero's head caught on fire.
 After this encounter, a debate was focused around humane methods of execution.
 Lethal injections became more common in the states rather than the electric chair.

 Johnny Garrett of Texas was executed in February 1992 for allegedly raping and murdering a nun.
 In March 2004 cold-case DNA testing identified Leoncio Rueda as the rapist and murderer of another elderly victim killed four months earlier.
 Immediately following the nun's murder, prosecutors and police were certain the two cases were committed by the same assailant.
 The flawed case is explored in a 2008 documentary entitled The Last Word.

+Roy Michael Roberts was executed March 1999 in Missouri, for assisting the murder of a correctional officer named Tom Jackson in Missouri's Moberly Correctional Center in July 1983.
+A 2005 investigation was opened to investigate the possibility of Roberts' innocence.
+No physical evidence connected Roberts to the crime.
+Four eyewitnesses, including three corrections officers, testified that Roberts had participated in the murder, while nine witnesses, including another corrections officer, had testified that Roberts had been elsewhere at the moment of the stabbing.